-This isn’t just any burger.
-This is an exquisitely complex burger, the best burger.
-Carefully hand-ground from short ribs and brisket and chuck, oh my, it’s then oh-so-gently shaped, expertly sizzled, and handily assembled by the folks at Mission Street Food in San Francisco to create 16 of these burgers.
-(Uh, you can halve the recipe if you prefer.)
-If you like, you can also go beyond replicating just the burger part, slapping the patty with a slice of Monterey Jack cheese, smothering it with sliced onions coaxed to submission in hot beef fat, and sandwiching it with a pillowy yet sturdy toasted bun slathered with homemade mayo, just like the Mission folks do.
-Or do your own thing.
+This aptly titled best burger isn’t just any old hamburger.
+This is an exquisitely complex burger conceived by the folks at Mission Street Food from ground short ribs and brisket and chuck, oh my.
+It’s then ever-so-gently shaped, expertly sizzled, and handily assembled.
+It’s sufficiently satiating to consume naked if you like (the burger, not you).
+Although if you like, you can dress it with your fave condiments, maybe even slapping the patty with a slice of Monterey Jack cheese, smothering it with sliced onions that’ve been coaxed to caramelized submission, and sandwiching it all with a pillowy yet sturdy toasted bun slathered with homemade mayo.
+Or feel free to do your own thing.
 Hungry?
-Us too.
+Us too.–Renee Schettler Rossi

 - Quick Glance

 - 50 M

 IngredientsEmail Grocery List